 The IRS has ruled that CAP and its subordinate units are exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
 This makes donations to CAP eligible for deductions from income by donors as “charitable contributions” to the extent allowed by law.

-You can donate to the Squadron of your choice using the pull down menu on the Donate page.
+You can donate to the Jordan Loll Memorial Cadet Programs fund or the squadron of your choice using the pull down menu on the Donate page.